SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-24-mower-battery-surgery.md

 I figured with a PhD in physics I should maybe, just barely, be able to figure out how to wire 3 cells in series without shocking myself by touching battery terminals in some inappropriate way.
-(Then again, I was a _theoretical physicist_, so my lab skills can reasonably be questioned.
+(Then again, I was a _theoretical physicist_, so my lab skills may reasonably be questioned.
 I'm not as bad as Pauli &ndash;
 [the second Pauli exclusion principle is: "a functioning device and Wolfgang Pauli may not occupy the same room"](https://en.wikipedia.org/wiki/Pauli_effect)
 &ndash; but then again I wasn't as good a theoretical physicist, either.)